 Editing Source Code

-Enterprise Architect contains a powerful source code editor that helps you to view, edit and maintain your source code directly inside the tool.
+Enterprise Architect contains a feature-rich source code editor that helps you to view, edit and maintain your source code directly inside the tool.
 Once source code has been generated for one or more Classes it can be viewed in this flexible editing environment.
 Seeing the code in the context of the UML models from which it is derived brings clarity to both the code and the models, and bridges the gap between design and implementation that has historically introduced errors into software systems.

 The Source Code Editor is fully-featured, with a structure tree for easy navigation of attributes, properties and methods.
 Line numbers can be displayed and syntax highlight options can be configured.
 Many of the features that software engineers are familiar with in their favorite IDE, such as Intelli-sense and code completion are included in the editor.
 There are many additional features, such as macro recording that makes it easy to manage the source code inside Enterprise Architect.
 There are also many options for managing the code, available through the code editor context menu, toolbar and function keys.